Proman4713/Design-And-Video-Editing/README.md

 A collection of all of my design and editing portfolio in reverse chronological order.
 All assets are uploaded in a resolution of 1024px or smaller, regardless of the source quality.

 ## Rights & Licensing
+### On the 7th of June, 2025, I changed the Personal Designs license to be under my real name (Aaser Mohammed) instead of my online username (Proman4713).
+This transparency header will stay present for 2 weeks after this date.

 1. **Client Work (`/Client Designs/`)**
    <br>&emsp;Each individual asset is licensed in accordance with client rights.
 See [`Client Designs/licenses/`](./Client%20Designs/licenses/).